teatimeguest/setup-texlive-action/README.md

       hyperref
 ```

+### Historic versions

-A legacy version of TeX Live is also available:
+You can also use an older version of TeX Live by specifying the `version`:

 ```yaml
 - name: Setup TeX Live 2008